 Defined J-MAG science targets result in a requirement to determine accurate knowledge of the sensing orientation by two fluxgate sensors, MAGIBS and MAGOB, on the spacecraft.
 Due to the long MAG boom it is not possible to meet J-MAG's alignment requirement by mechanical stability alone.
 To evaluate the alignment error of the sensing direction, the spacecraft includes two orthogonal coils mounted around its body.
-The coils can be driven with a current which produces a measurable magnetic field vector at the fluxgate sensors.
-This signal can then be used by the fluxgates to track the variation in the sensor alignment.
-In the presentation we show the results of an analysis using an alignment recovery technique that was developed for the Kaguya mission, applied to the specific case of JUICE, considering the relative positions of the fluxgate sensors with respect to JACS.
+The coils, JACS, can be driven with a current which produces a measurable magnetic field vector at the fluxgate sensors.
+This signal can then be used by the fluxgates to track the variation in the sensor alignment by the method that was developed for the Kaguya mission,